sdmg15/Best-websites-a-programmer-should-visit/README.md

 - [Your First PR](http://yourfirstpr.github.io) : Your First PR helps you get started contributing to Open Source by showcasing great starter issues on GitHub and elsewhere.
 - [Awesome First PR Opportunities](https://github.com/mungell/awesome-for-beginners) : An awesome repository for finding beginner-friendly projects in different programming languages.
 - [EddieHub Open source community](https://github.com/EddieHubCommunity) : A Supportive community for people who are interested or already contributing in Open source.
+- [FOSSASIA](https://fossasia.org) : Developing Free and Open Source Software and Hardware and cooperating with the most forward thinking Open Tech innovators and companies of the planet.
+In our coding contests and development and mentorship programs we support new developers to join the Open Tech community.

 <div align="right">
   <b><a href="#index">↥ Back To Top</a></b>